Homeowners in Northwest Boise rally to oppose more development as opens spaces vanish

 Dozens of people testified, sharing their worries about everything from the character of the neighborhood to transit concerns in the area to how a neighborhood plan is not yet in place for that part of the city following Boise’s annexation of the land a few years ago.

-A major concern was that the area sits outside a state-mandated response time for the Boise Fire Department, posing a potential hazard for residents that would only get worse as density increased.
+A major concern was that fire hazards for residents would only get worse as density increased.
 There is an agreement with the Eagle Fire Department to serve that area.

 The commissioners said they shared the concern over safety in the case of a fire, but they also took the North West Neighborhood Association to task for not having their neighborhood plan done yet.
 Neighborhood planning is a joint effort between the city and the neighborhood association done with the help of a city planner.